-Dismissal: it’s never an easy time, for the employee being dismissed or the employer doing the dismissing.
-Sometimes things just don’t work out and, after the correct procedures are followed and options explored, terminating the contract is the last resort choice.
+Dismissal: it’s never an easy time, for the employee being dismissed or for the employer doing the dismissing.
+Sometimes things just don’t work out and, after the correct procedures are followed and all alternative options are explored, terminating the contract is the only remaining option.

 Fair and unfair dismissals

 What makes a dismissal fair or unfair?
-You must make sure that you are dismissing staff using a fair and consistent procedure and for a good reason, or you may be liable to deal with an employment tribunal.
-Firstly, make sure you have a robust disciplinary policy in place; SMEs should set out rules in their policies so employees know what to expect (want to find out more?
+Employers must make sure that they are dismissing staff using a reasonable procedure and for a legally fair reason, or they may be on the losing end of an employment tribunal claim.
+Firstly, employers should make sure they have robust disciplinary and capability policies in place; employers should set out rules in their policies, so employees know what to expect (want to find out more?
 HR expert Gemma Dale gives advice on how to create great HR policies as an SME).

 The 5 fair reasons for dismissal

-In accordance with Acas guidance on dismissals, these are the five reasons for dismissal that are deemed 'fair':
+These are the five reasons for dismissal that are deemed legally 'fair':

 In this case, an employee is being dismissed due to a reason related to their conduct.
 It should be clearly stated what constitutes misconduct within policy documentation and company guidelines; common examples of misconduct including bullying, harassment, poor attendance, insubordination, and unexplained absence.
-Gross misconduct is more serious in nature and includes acts that are very serious or have very serious effects, such as fraud, violence, gross negligence, or serious insubordination.
+Gross misconduct is more serious in nature and includes acts that are very serious or have very serious effects on the business, such as fraud, violence, gross negligence, or serious insubordination.

 2. Capability or performance

 An employee can be fairly dismissed for a reason related to their capability or performance.
-Capability is classed as anything related to an employee's skill, aptitude, health or any other physical/mental quality.
-Of course, there are more positive ways to address issues of poor work performance or capability before taking a formal disciplinary route.
+Capability is classed as anything related to an employee's skill, aptitude, health, or any other physical/mental quality.
+Of course, there are more positive ways to address issues of poor work performance or capability before taking a formal capability route.